Cabeus (crater): Description

-The crater name Cabeus first appeared in the 1651 work Almagestum Novum by Giovanni Riccioli, who named it after Niccolò Cabeo.
+The crater name Cabeus first appeared in the 1651 work Almagestum Novum by Giovanni Riccioli, who named it after Italian astronomer Niccolò Cabeo (1586-1650).
 However, the position of the Cabeus crater was in the location later assigned to Newton crater.
 The official name and location for this crater was adopted by the IAU Commission 17, as established in the 1935 work Named Lunar Formations by Mary A. Blagg and Karl Müller.

 This crater is a worn formation that has been eroded by subsequent impacts.
 The rim is eroded and uneven, with prominent ridges at the northern and southern ends.
 A small crater lies across the northeastern rim and there is 10–11 km crater on the interior floor near the west-southwestern rim.
 Near the center of the crater floor is a small ridge.
 The floor of the crater has an average depth of 4 km and it is 60 km across.
 The slope of the crater walls is 10–15°.

 Because of the crater's location near the lunar south pole, the main part of the crater is illuminated by the Sun during only 25% of each lunar day.
 The inner walls receive illumination for 30% of a lunar day, while part of the western end of the crater is in permanent shadow.